Joaopmoliveira/CuranSDK/README.md

 4. Search in your system for the command window "x64 native tools command prompt for vs 20XX" where XX is whatever version of Visual Studio that you installed.

-Use vcpkg to build the required third party libraries To use this strategy we can first install vcpkg as:
+5. Use vcpkg to build the required third party libraries To use this strategy we can first install vcpkg as: (this is all done in the x64 native tools command prompt)

 ```sh
 ~path >> mkdir development